antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 ## Transform

-**Convert**It will change the display form of data and markers, and is mostly used for data analysis.
+ **Transform** will change the display form of data and marks, and is mostly used for data analysis.

 ```js | ob
 (() => {